adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 <!-- each one of these sub-districts would have its own persistently chosen sub-constitution. these sub-constitutions would intentionally have a narrow scope defined by their ancestor constitutions -->

 ---

+## Persistent Constitutions

+allowing constitutions to be defined democratically means the voters have *full* control. each of them can input an arbitrary amount of information into the system, since a constitutional document can define any rules imaginable

+---
 layout: chapter-title
 ---

-# 📖 what are rights?
+# 📖 rights and constitutions

-rights are just a system to decide what things we *can't* vote on
+choosing the things we *don't* want to vote on

-right set aside some things as **off limits**, things that we've decided aren't worth trading on markets or making more granular rules about
+---

+the welfare consequences of most actions is hard to predict

-they're also a system to carve out different activities so they *can* be traded on markets
+we often put these decisions to a vote or allow them be traded on markets

-ultimately this is what constitutions are for, they more or less decide what rights everyone has, defining things people can and can't vote for

-what decisions are made by the group? and exactly how?

-allowing constitutions to be defined democratically means that the voters have *full* control over something. each of them can input an arbitrary amount of information into the system, since a constitutional document can define any rules imaginable
+---

+occasionally we can pretty accurately predict the consequences of some actions

+we often don't think it would be useful to vote about these actions!

+if the actions are undesired, it might be because they're always negative, or they do something irreversible that we aren't sure is a good idea

+---

+**this is what rights are**

+we select rights to prevent actions we think will *usually* be overall negative

+---

+theoretically we could choose a completely different set of rights!

+when constitutions are defined democratically, the set of rights protected in them is merely a picture of the group's consensus about what things they don't want to have to decide with voting or market decisions

+**rights are arbitrary and determined by the common preferences of the group**

-the rights we have are pretty obviously something we've just decided over time. you can possibly imagine crazy science fiction beings with dramatically different bodies/worlds than ours, and the rights they would define would be different!
+we can imagine crazy science fiction beings with dramatically different bodies/worlds than ours, and the rights they would define would be different!

-a hint at why rights are useful: they basically allow us to find actions that are both undesirable and *difficult to reverse*, so we can preempt a lot of irreversible damage

 ---
 layout: chapter-title